View Document

 1. Gain experience in a real work environment;

-3. Understand workplace expectations and practices;
+3. Understand professional and/or workplace expectations and practices;

-4. Observe experienced staff completing tasks;
+4. Learn from experienced staff completing professional and/or workplace tasks;

 5. Develop an understanding of workplace policies and procedures; and